 Perry Goldberg is a founding partner of Progress LLP and serves as the firm’s Managing Partner.
 Mr. Goldberg previously co-founded the firm of Goldberg, Lowenstein & Weatherwax LLP and before that was a partner for many years with Irell & Manella LLP.
 He graduated in three years from the University of Pennsylvania (Wharton School of Business), receiving a B.S. in economics, summa cum laude, in 1990, graduating in the top 1% of his class.
 Mr. Goldberg graduated cum laude from Harvard Law School in 1993, where he served as Editor of the Harvard Journal of Law & Technology.

 Mr. Goldberg served on the Board of Directors of the Los Angeles Intellectual Property Law Association.
-He has been selected eight times by Los Angeles Magazine as a Southern California “Super Lawyer,” including in its five most recent surveys.
+He has been selected eleven times by Los Angeles Magazine as a Southern California “Super Lawyer,” including in its eight most recent surveys.
 Mr. Goldberg is also an entrepreneur, giving him appreciation of the lawyer-client relationship from the client perspective.

 TiVo Inc. v.
 EchoStar Communications, Inc., a patent infringement case in which Mr. Goldberg represented TiVo, the developer of the first commercially available digital video recorder (DVR).
 TiVo sued EchoStar (DISH) for infringement of a patent covering TiVo’s core DVR technology.
 After a two-week trial, the jury unanimously found all of TiVo’s asserted claims to be valid and infringed by all of EchoStar’s accused products.
 The jury also found, by clear and convincing evidence, that the infringement was willful.
 TiVo also prevailed in a subsequent bench trial on EchoStar’s equitable defenses.
 Mr. Goldberg took and defended key depositions in the case, including taking the deposition of EchoStar’s CEO.
 Mr. Goldberg also examined multiple witnesses at trial on direct and cross.
 The Federal Circuit affirmed the Judgment, including the full damages award and the injunction.
 Following additional proceedings in which EchoStar was held in contempt, the case ultimately settled with EchoStar paying TiVo $500 million on top of the more than $100 million that EchoStar paid in connection with the original judgment.